sushiroll4093/clone/Coding-Guidelines.md

 * Must be accessible to screen readers and other assistive technology devices

 ## Places to Start
 If you're new to Canvas development, there are guides in this wiki for getting your dev environment set up (including getting specs running).
-Make sure you've given us a signed code contributor agreement, then *start with something small*.
+Make sure you've given us a signed [[code contributor agreement|ica.pdf]], then *start with something small*.
 Get to know the commit process with something small like a bug fix or a UI tweak.
 If you're not sure where to start post a message on the mailing list.

 Once you've got your feet under you then you can start working on larger projects.
 For anything more than a bug fix, it probably makes sense to coordinate through the mailing list, since it's possible someone else is working on the same thing.